pryv/pryv-boiler/README.md

     file: {
       active: true,
       path: 'application.log'
+    },
+    custom: {
+      active: true,
+      path 'path/to/node/package',
+      settings: { /* settings passed to the custom logger */}
     }
   }
 ```

 ## TODO

-- Make config an eventEmiiter ? // to track when read or if config chenages
+- Make config an eventEmitter ? // to track when read or if config changes
 - FIX realtive PATH logic for config.loadFromFile()